oeway/AILab/README.md

-# Toolkits for AILab.AI platform (WIP)
+# Toolkits for AILab platform (WIP)

-Python toolkits for connecting AILab.AI platform, the following module are included:
+Python toolkits for connecting AILab platform(http://ai.pasteur.fr), the following module are included:
 ## `dai.Worker`
-The worker for communicating with AILab.AI platform and executing tasks defined by widget.
+The worker for communicating with [AILab platform](http://ai.pasteur.fr) and executing tasks defined by widget.
 ## `dai.taskProcessors`
 A set of predefined taskProcessor to exectue tasks, three type of taskProcessors are implemented:
  * `TaskProcessor`, the base class, implement a plain task processor